Salah equals Owen’s Liverpool goal feat against Bournemouth | Goal.com

 Salah equals Owen’s Liverpool goal feat against Bournemouth

-Mohamed Salah has equalled a Liverpool record held by Michael Owen after scoring in Saturday’s Premier League tie against Bournemouth.
+Mohamed Salah has equalled Michael Owen's Liverpool record after scoring in Saturday’s Premier League tie against Bournemouth.

 With Callum Wilson giving the Cherries a shock lead at Anfield, the Egypt international levelled matters for the hosts with a sumptuous strike.